aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-oft/_index.md

 - Open the source Word file using [Document](https://reference.aspose.com/words/python-net/aspose.words/document/) class
 - Call the `save` method while specifying output HTML file path and relevant HTML Save options as parameter.
 So your Word file is converted to HTML at the specified path
 - Now Load the saved HTML file using MailMessage.load
 - Call the save method with relevant file path.
-So finally the Word is converted

 {{% /blocks/products/pf/agp/feature-section-col %}}

-{{% blocks/products/pf/agp/feature-section-col title="What you need for Word to OFT Conversion?" %}}
+{{% blocks/products/pf/agp/feature-section-col title="What is needed for Word to OFT Conversion?" %}}

 - For Word to OFT conversion, Python 3.5 or later is required
 - Reference APIs within the project directly from PyPI ([Aspose.Words](https://pypi.org/project/aspose-words/) and [Aspose.Email](https://pypi.org/project/Aspose.Email-for-Python-via-NET/))